 As you navigate through this page, please make sure to explore the links on the left side menu to view all available content.

-In order to help with the transition to online teaching and learning LITS' Educational Technology Services team has pulled together a curated collection of information on using college-provided tools and platforms for online learning and pedagogical strategies for adapting face-to-face activities and resources to online formats.
+In order to help with the transition to online teaching and learning LITS' Educational and Scholarly Technology team (formerly Educational Technology Services) has pulled together a curated collection of information on using college-provided tools and platforms for online learning and pedagogical strategies for adapting face-to-face activities and resources to online formats.

 This transition to online learning has been extremely abrupt.
 To minimize stress on you and your students, we strongly recommend using simple, familiar technologies whenever possible, including e-mail, OneDrive, and Moodle.
 Moodle in particular can provide a general structure for online classrooms, and can be used to facilitate asynchronous discussions, share videos or lectures or other materials, submit assignments, design quizzes, and share links and instructions for synchronous activities like face-to-face webinar meetings.